Linda Crampton has an honors degree in biology. She has taught high school biology, chemistry, and physics as well as middle school science.

 Types of Hydrates

 In chemistry, a hydrate is a compound that absorbs water molecules from its environment and includes them as part of its structure.
 The water molecules either stay intact inside the compound or partially break up into their elements.
-The three categories of hydrates are inorganic hydrates, organic hydrates and gas (or clathrate) hydrates.
+Three major categories of hydrates are inorganic hydrates, organic hydrates, and gas (or clathrate) hydrates.

-In inorganic hydrates, the water molecules are loosely attached to the compound.
-There is no chemical reaction involved and the water is easily released when the compound is heated.
+The water molecules inside inorganic hydrates are generally released when the compound is heated.
 In organic hydrates, however, the water chemically reacts with the compound.
 A ”building block” of a gas hydrate consists of a molecule of gas—which is often methane—surrounded by a cage of water molecules.
 Gas hydrates have been found in ocean sediments and in polar regions.
 They offer the exciting possibility of acting as an energy source in the near future.

 An inorganic hydrate can release its water molecules, becoming anhydrous.
 The anhydrous form of the substance can absorb water, becoming hydrated.
 The water is known as the water of hydration or the water of crystallization.